-The day trip to Koh Phi Phi cost us 450 baht, which included transport to and from Long Beach and lunch.
+The day trip to Koh Phi Phi cost us 450 baht, which included transport to and from our guesthouse.
 It’s good value and I think a day trip is the perfect way to see this pair of polarizing islands.

 Getting to Long Beach, Koh Lanta

 If coming from Bangkok you can take an overnight bus which should (after a short ferry ride and a trip on a minibus) get you to Long Beach.
-Most people will come from Koh Phi Phi or Krabi — both involve fairly simple boat rides and should also include a transfer to Long Beach (or one of the other nearby beaches).
+Most people will come from Koh Phi Phi or Krabi — both involve fairly simple boat rides and should also include a transfer to any of the popular beaches.

-Would you like to visit Long Beach?
+Would you like to visit Koh Lanta?
 Have you been to a great lazy beach destination in Thailand?
 Let me know in the comments below!

 Latest posts by Jon Algie (see all)